Reiko Mutō

 Reiko Mutō (武藤 礼子 or 武藤 禮子, Mutō Reiko) was a Japanese actress and voice actress from Tokyo, Japan.
-She is best known for being the Japanese voice of Elizabeth Taylor, and playing main characters in Marvelous Melmo (as Melmo), Astro Boy as Uran (Astro Girl in the English version), and Moomin (as Non Non).
-As a child, she found she enjoyed acting after joining the child acting troupe Gekidan Komadori.
+She is best known for being the Japanese voice of Elizabeth Taylor, and voicing main characters such as the titular character Melmo in Marvelous Melmo, Uran ("Astro Girl" in the English dub) in Astro Boy, and Non Non in Moomin.

+Biography

+As a child, she found that she enjoyed acting after joining the child acting troupe Gekidan Komadori.

+Death

 Mutō died of acute heart failure on October 29, 2006, in Setagaya, Tokyo, Japan.